 Content alone doesn't guarantee better learning, and it never will.
 Unfortunately, even after many years teachers often struggle to help students retain the information they are taught.
 This doesn't just translate to lower test scores, either.
 From a real-world perspective, it means students are struggling to make effective use of what they learn.

 Is there a solution to this?
 Is there a way to make sure students are not only learning what they are taught but retaining the information for more than a few months?
-Yes there is, and it comes in the form of connecting content with meaning.
-Teaching content alone is an excellent way to get students to remember pieces of information on short-term basis.
+Yes, there is, and it comes in the form of connecting content with meaning.
+Teaching content alone is an excellent way to get students to remember pieces of information on a short-term basis.
 However, when it is connected with meaning they are much more likely to retain it for far longer periods of time.

 Better Learning through Connection and Relevance